SyxSmiley/F.Config/README.md

 Variable [ VAR ]

+## Assignment
-The configuration key is followed by all associated configurations starting with the index / variable name assigned by the comment/value
+The configuration key is followed by all associated configurations starting with the index/variable name assigned by the comment/value e.g.

+[DI]

-e.g. 1=Test comment
+1=Test comment

+[VAR]

+$KAREL_ENB=1

+## Range
+To assign multiple equal or similar comments it is possible to define a range before the assignment e.g.

+[DI]

+1-10=Test comment

+### Placeholder
+If the comment has a increasing number it is possible to combine a range assignment with **one** placeholder.

+The placeholder is definded by a $ and it is replaced with 0 or the value after the $.
+For each comment in the range the placeholder is increased by 1. e.g.

+[DI]

+1-10=Test comment $ | Set the comment of the digital input 1-10 to Test comment 0 to 9

+11-20=Test comment $5 | Set the comment of the digital input 11-20 to Test comment 5 to 15